prerna1818/interactive-excel-dashboard/README.md

 5. More than 90% of the products delivered.

 # Final Conclusion:
-To improve the sales of Bhoomika Store, a strategic marketing plan focused on adult women residing in Maharashtra, Karnataka, and Uttar Pradesh should be implemented.
-This demographic represents a key consumer segment, as they often make significant household and lifestyle purchases.
+To improve the sales of Bhoomika Store a strategic marketing plan focused on adult women residing in Maharashtra, Karnataka, and Uttar Pradesh should be implemented.
+This demographic represents a key consumer segment as they often make significant household and lifestyle purchases.
 The approach should include targeted digital marketing campaigns and personalized promotions to capture their attention.